dinoradulovic/k8s-microservices-app-infra/README.md

 FluxCD runs kustomize command in specified folders and applies it to the cluster.

-Manifest files can also be applied to the cluster without FluxCD with kustomize.
+Manifest files can also be applied to the cluster without FluxCD using [Kustomize](https://kustomize.io/) (it also comes as a built in tool with kubectl).

 # Usage